Crio-WFH/Chrome-extensions/contest-watcher/README.md

 I learnt about chrome notifications, alarms, manifiest.json, Chrome Security Policy, resolving cors errors(yeah always a tough one)

 ### Why backend server was needed?
-* The backend server was needed because of the CORS, you need to make a fetch request from a server to fetch data from clist.by webisite, you can't make a request from frontend directly it sends you an error so i need to create a server and it is running on a [repl](https://replit.com/@jainaayush01/clist-contests#index.js).
+* The backend server was needed because of the CORS, you need to make a fetch request from a server to fetch data from clist.by website, you can't make a request from frontend directly it sends you an error so i need to create a server and it is running on a [repl](https://replit.com/@jainaayush01/clist-contests#index.js).

 ## 📝 Licence